Helicarrier: Critical response

 Jamie Lovett of ComicBook.com referred to the Helicarrier as one of "Marvel's most iconic vehicles."
 George Marston of Newsarama included the Helicarrier in their "Best Superhero Headquarters And Hideouts Of All Time" list, calling it one of the "very coolest, most iconic, and ultimate best superhero headquarters in comic books."
 Sam Scott of Looper included the Helicarrier in their "Coolest Superhero Hideouts In Marvel History" list, writing, "Jack Kirby came up with more wild ideas in his career than most of us could in 12 lifetimes, and if there was one thing he loved dreaming up, it was huge, outlandish vehicles.
 None of them were huger, more outlandish, or more iconic than the S.H.I.E.L.D.
 Helicarrier."
 Brad Hill of Sportskeeda included the Helicarrier in their "10 Best Vehicles In Comic Books" list, saying, "Another iconic vehicle within the Marvel universe, which became even more iconic after the first Avengers movie, is the Helicarrier."

 Comic Book Resources ranked the Helicarrier 3rd in their "10 Coolest Vehicles In Marvel Comics" list, 6th in their "10 Best Vehicles In The Marvel Universe" list, 7th in their "10 Most Important Vehicles In The Marvel Universe" list, and 10th in their "10 Most Iconic Superhero Hideouts In Marvel Comics" list.
 Casey Haney of Screen Rant ranked the Helicarrier 7th in their "16 Best Superhero Vehicles" list.

 Other versions

-Marvel NOW

-An alternate version of the Helicarrier appears in the epilogue of issue #25 of New Avengers, circa the year 1968.
-Howard Stark (father of Tony Stark, aka Iron Man), is seen giving Colonel Nick Fury of S.H.I.E.L.D. the hard sell of his newly designed Helicarrier.

-Ultimate Marvel

-Alternate versions of the Helicarrier appear in the Ultimate Universe.
+Alternate versions of the Helicarrier appear in the Ultimate Marvel universe.
 The engines that keep the carrier aloft were designed by Tony Stark and were modular enough to be used in a space shuttle by the Fantastic Four.
-In Ultimate Avengers Vs New Ultimates #4, Nick Fury reveals that Hank Pym designed the Helicarriers.
+In Ultimate Avengers Vs New Ultimates #4, it is revealed that Hank Pym designed the Helicarriers.